durban/choam/README.md

   - We also support composing `Rxn`s which modify the same `Ref` (thus, an `Rxn` is closer to an STM transaction than a *reagent*;
     see below).
+  - Reads are guaranteed to be consistent (this is called *opacity*, see below).
 - Multi-word compare-and-swap (MCAS/*k*-CAS) implementations:
   - [A Practical Multi-Word Compare-and-Swap Operation]( https://www.cl.cam.ac.uk/research/srg/netos/papers/2002-casn.pdf) (an earlier version used this